FAIRmat-NFDI/nomad-tutorial-workflows/docs/custom.md

 Analogous to the simulation code parsers, NOMAD has a parser for its native schema &mdash; the NOMAD MetaInfo.
 This parser is automatically executed for files named `<file_name>.archive.yaml`.
 In this way, users can create ELN entries by uploading a yaml file populated according to NOMAD's schema.

-For example, we can create a basic ELN entry by creating and uploading a file `basic_eln_entry.yaml` with the contents:
+For example, we can create a basic ELN entry by creating and uploading a file with extension **.archive.yaml**, e. g. `basic_eln_entry.archive.yaml`, with the contents:

 ```yaml
 data: